 Management: Monitor for leaf symptoms early in the season to identify infestations early.
 Naturally occurring beneficials may keep populations in check over time.
 Insecticidal soap and certain horticultural oils (check labels) can help control aphid infestations not controlled by natural predators.
 Early bud break insecticide applications can also be made.
 See following Pest Management Table for recommended materials and rates.

 Brown Marmorated Stink Bug (Halyomorpha halys): Direct feeding on fruit by adults and all stages of nymphs can cause serious damage.
-Adults are mottled brown, about 3⁄4 inch long, and nearly as wide.
-They are similar in shape to other stink bugs exhibiting a shield shape.
+Adults are mottled brown, about 3⁄4 inch long, and nearly as wide with a shield shape.
 Adults can be differentiated from common brown stink bugs by alternating brown and white bands on their antennae and along the edges of their abdomens.
 Nymphs are smaller and, like adults, exhibit white bands on brown antennae.
 Their coloration varies with instar, but each has some yellow or red coloration, and their eyes are red.
 Eggs are yellowish green, oval, and laid in clusters that are attached side to side on leaf undersides.
 Adults overwinter in protected locations and emerge in spring.
 They lay eggs from May through August.
 Nymphs progress through five instars.

 Management: Monitor using traps recommended by your Extension Specialists.
 If found, Pyrethroids are the most effective chemical class.
 Nymphs should be targeted during pesticide applications as they cannot fly away; a direct hit of nymphs or adults is necessary for efficacy.
 Natural enemies are present, but they have a wide host range and thus currently provide insufficient control.